-Tentative Dates for Midterms: Midterm 1: Thursday, July 13th, Midterm 2: Thursday, 27th.
+Tentative Dates for Midterms: Midterm 1: Monday, April 29th, Midterm 2: Monday, May 20th, Midterm 3: Monday, June 10th.

-Final Exam: The date of the final is exam is on Thursday, August 10th.
+Final Exam: The date of the final is exam is on Monday, June 24th from 1:45P.M.- 3:45P.M.
 The date of the final exam is set in stone and will not be changed.

-• Class Participation and Academic Etiquette: You will be given 10 points for participation and academic etiquette for this course.
-These 10 points make up 5% of your overall grade.
+- Class Participation and Academic Etiquette: You will be given 10 points for participation and academic etiquette for this course.
+These 10 points make up 3% of your overall grade.
 Students will lose half a point for a tardy (late by 5 or more minutes after class begins) or for leaving 5 or more minutes before class is excused.
-If you have a valid excuse for why you are unable to arrive on time to class or need to leave early, then you need to email me and state the reason for why you are late or left early.
+If you have a valid excuse for why you are unable to arrive on time to class or need to leave early, then you need to email me and state the reason for why you were late or left early.
 I will decide if your reason is considered excused or not.
-Cell phones, computers, and any other devices are not allowed during class.
-If you are using one of these devices during class, then you will lose one point for each time that I see you using one of these devices.
+Cell phones, computers, and any other electronic devices are not allowed during class.
+If you are using one of these devices during class, then you will lose one point for each time that I see you using these devices.
 Disruptive behavior will not be tolerated, as well.
-If you are being disruptive and talking to another student during class, then you will lose a point for each incident.

-• Attendance: You are expected to be in class every day.
-If you have more than 6 recorded absences, you may be dropped from the course.
+If you are being disruptive and talking to another student during class, then you will lose a point for each incident. - Attendance: You are expected to be in class every day.
+If you have more than 5 recorded absences, you may be dropped from the course.
 However, it is your responsibility to drop yourself in the event that you want to drop the class.

-Class Participation and Academic Etiquette 5% Quizzes 15% Midterm 1 25% Midterm 2 25% Final 30%
+Class Participation and Academic Etiquette 3% Quizzes 15% Midterm 1 17% Midterm 2 15% Midterm 3 20% Final 30%